raczben/tco_study/README.md

 | o_odelay_p| 0.064       | 0.173      |

 However, both setup and hold slacks are tiny.
 What happened with our great valid window?
-Let's see again the detailed timing reports (the datapath delays only).
+Let's see again the detailed timing reports (the data path delays only).

 Slow model (for setup calculations):